sinclairzx81/typebox/readme.md

 ## Types

-TypeBox provides functions that allow you to compose JSON Schema in the same way you would compose types with TypeScript.
-Each function produces a small JSON schema which aligns to the semantics of the intended type.
-Each schema produced by TypeBox can be passed directly to JSON Schema validator, or used to reflect metadata about the type at runtime.
+TypeBox provides a set of functions that allow you to compose JSON Schema similar to how you would compose static types with TypeScript.
+Each function creates a JSON schema fragment which can compose into more complex types.
+The schemas produced by TypeBox can be passed directly to any JSON Schema compliant validator, or used to reflect runtime metadata for a type.

 <a name='types-standard'></a>